The Library provides services and resources to support teaching at UC, including:

 UC Library purchases copies of prescribed textbooks to provide equitable textbook access for students.
 Students increasingly expect e-textbooks, and in response the textbook publishing market is changing rapidly with complex licences.
-Make sure to choose a textbook that will be accessible for your students.
+We can help you choose a textbook that will be accessible for your students – contact your subject librarian.

 What are your e-textbook options?

 This textbook graphic outlines the main licence options for e-textbooks.
 Licences with the fewest restrictions on access and use are the most equitable options for students.